vikingeducation/prep_basics/test-yourself-answers.md

 For example, Amazon.com released its API so that web developers could more easily access Amazon's product information.
 Using the Amazon API, a third-party website can post direct links to Amazon products with updated prices and product descriptions.

+One of the videos presented APIs as a type of side door into an application, as opposed to the traditional front door of the application which is utilized by users.

 *Contributed by [Matt Davis](http://github.com/chewieee)*